ubports/docviewer-app/README-Developers.md

 ==========================

 * If you want to enable the LibreOffice viewer feature, you'll need to have a LibreOffice 5.0 installation on your development environment.
-At the time of writing, LibreOffice 5.0 is not yet in the archive, but you can easily install it from the pre-releases PPA.
-To do so, type the following commands on a
-  terminal:
+  To do so, type the following commands on a terminal:

     sudo apt-get purge libreoffice-core
-    sudo add-apt-repository ppa:libreoffice/libreoffice-prereleases
+    sudo add-apt-repository ppa:libreoffice/libreoffice-5-0
     sudo apt-get update
     sudo apt-get install libreoffice